 This level is reserved for individuals trading at high volumes or for corporate entities.
 Accounts in tier 4 can deposit daily amounts of up to $100,000 in fiat currency and $500,000 monthly, while withdrawal limits for both cryptos and fiat are $100,000 daily and $500,000 monthly.

 Verification for an individual account requires a signed application form and the KYC documents.

 You need to contact support to get a tier 4 account.

-Kraken allows users to purchase and sell cryptocurrencies, as well as margin trade.
-Here are the 16 crypto coins that are currently supported by Kraken Bitcoin Exchange:
+Kraken allows users to purchase and sell cryptocurrencies, as well as spot & margin trade them.
+Here are the top 16 crypto coins out of 100+ currency pairs that are currently supported by Kraken Bitcoin Exchange:

 - Tether (USDT)

 Note: What is XBT in Kraken?
 XBT is Kraken’s short for Bitcoin, used instead of BTC.

 Fiat deposits and withdrawals are completed through: